joshualmitchell/joshualmitchell.github.io/_posts/2020-04-03-the-scientific-paper-citation-system-is-a-pilot-for-an-evergreen-note-system.md

 ---
 layout: single
-title: "The Problems Science Faces (And Why Evergreen Notes Are The Solution)"
+title: "Some Problems Science Has (And Why Evergreen Notes Are The Solution)"
 date: 2020-03-28
 categories: productivity
 tags: [productivity, project-management, note-taking]